kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### disable-filetime-check
 `--disable-filetime-check = false`
 The operating system keeps track of the last time a file was written.
 Using this information, Duplicati can quickly determine if the file has been modified.
 If some application deliberately modifies this information, Duplicati won't work correctly unless this flag is set.

+### disable-on-battery
+`--disable-on-battery = false`
+When this flag is enabled, a scheduled backup will not run if the system is detected to be running on battery power (manual or command line backups will still be run).
+If the detected power source is mains (i.e., AC) or unknown, then scheduled backups will proceed as normal.

 ### disable-module
 `--disable-module`